slact/ngx_lua_ipc/README.md

 })
 ```

-delete alert handler:
+Deleting an alert handler:
 ```lua
 ipc.receive(ipc_alert_name, nil)
 ```

-Alerts received without a handler are discarded.
+*Alerts received without a handler are discarded.*

 ### `ipc.reply`
-reply to alert sender. works only when in an alert receiver handler function
+Reply to worker that sent an alert.
+Works only when in an alert receiver handler function.

 ```lua
   ipc.receive("hello", function(data)